madisuryapr/Portfolio/README.md

 # Projects
-This folder is dedicated to showing and storing author's projects Furthermore, this folder compiles projects regarding Data Science & Analytics, Econometrics Analyses, and Data Visualization Author utilizes some applications in this folder as follows:
+This folder is dedicated to showing and storing author's projects.
+Furthermore, this directory compiles projects regarding Data Science & Analytics, Econometrics Analyses, and Data Visualization
+Author utilizes some applications in this folder as follows:

 Data Science & Analytics, Econometrics and Data Visualization: